 - Existing clients where we already have the right to hold their data and contact them.

-- New clients/prospects where we have the right to hold their data for a period of time and contact them until they are deemed as no longer interested.
+- New clients/prospective clients where we have the right to hold their data for a period of time and contact them until they are deemed as no longer interested.

 The information we hold constitutes: